Frank H. Krusen: Research and education

 In 1948, Howard Rusk, MD, another widely acknowledged pioneer in the field of PM&R, pushed to introduce the word “rehabilitation” to the specialty to better emphasize its holistic aspect of care for a broad range of diagnoses.
 This view was facilitated by government interest in the rehabilitation of World War II veterans, for whom trained physicians were in short supply.
 Krusen was in agreement with Rusk when many early physiatrists were worried that “rehabilitation medicine” would quickly absorb the “physical medicine” component.
 Krusen expressed his support to fuse physical medicine with medical rehabilitation in an editorial in the Archives of Physical Medicine: “It is obvious that the close relationships between physical medicine and rehabilitation must be recognized.
 While neither special field can or should absorb the other, the many interconnections should be indicated.
 There are phases of physical medicine (as in the definitive treatment of acute diseases by physical agents) which cannot be called rehabilitation.
 Similarly there are phases of rehabilitation (as in the psychosocial readjustment of disabled persons) which cannot be called physical medicine.
 Yet, for the most part, physical medicine and medical rehabilitation are closely interdigitated and it is apparent that it would be illogical for either physical medicine or medical rehabilitation to go its separate way”.
 After extensive discussions, the new specialty board changed its name from the American Board of Physical Medicine to the American Board of Physical Medicine and Rehabilitation by 1950.

 The term “physiatrist” is credited to Krusen and became the name given to physicians who specialized in physical medicine in the early 1940s.
-To this day, periodic discussions continue both about the name of the specialty and the name conferred to its practitioners (including its pronunciation).
-It might be said, as an acknowledgement of the wisdom of Krusen and other early leaders, that no better option has surfaced since then.
+Periodic discussions continue both about the name of the specialty and the name conferred to its practitioners, including its pronunciation.